alonitac/Microservices23/tutorials/k8s_setup_and_intro_eks.md

 aws iam create-access-key --user-name YOUR_AWS_USERNAME
 ```

 Change `YOUR_AWS_USERNAME` to your user.

-3. Click on the "AWS" logo in the left vertical menu.
+3. Let's configure the generated creds in your IDE environment.
+Click on the "AWS" logo in the left vertical menu.
 4. In the opened navigation pane, right-click on the current connection under **Explorer**, and click **Add new connection**.
 5. Choose **Use IAM Credentials**.
 6. Insert your Access Key (this is the `AccessKeyId` field in the generated access token) and click **Enter**.